kylewu1215/library_app/README.md

 Ruby version: 3.0.1

-1. Migrate database using the command: rails db:migrate
+1. Migrate database using the "rails db:migrate" command
-2. Run server on localhost:3000 using the command: rails s
+2. Run server using the "rail s" command on http:localhost:3000

 --------------------------------------------------------------------------